 It is not surprising Elgar would work in a coded reference to one of the nineteenth century’s greatest violinists within the Enigma Variations.
 In his youth, Elgar desperately wanted to be a great violin soloist like Joachim.
 In Variation XIII he even goes so far as to quote the music of Joachim’s mentor, Mendelssohn.
 Joachim was likened to a priest by his pupil Leopold Auer who said, “"I always felt as though he were a priest, thrilling his congregation with a sermon revealing the noblest moral beauties of a theme which could not help but interest all humanity."
 Martin Luther was also a priest and the composer of Ein feste Burg who ardently defended the faith against the corrupting influences of a worldly church.
 Similar to Luther’s Ninety-Five Theses, Joachim penned a manifesto with Brahms in 1860 condemning the progressive music of the New German School then championed by Wagner.

 Why would Elgar interleave a coded reference in Variation XIII to Martin Luther’s assumed identity as Knight George when he hid out at Wartburg Castle?
 Wartburg Castle is a mighty fortress, and the covert Principal Theme to the Enigma Variations is Luther’s Ein feste Burg.
-That Elgar did so with four Mendelssohn fragments in three different keys is supremely inspired because Mendelssohn quotes Ein feste Burg in the fourth movement of his first extended symphonic work, the Reformation Symphony.
-The numerological parallel is difficult to ignore.
+That Elgar did so with four Mendelssohn fragments in three different keys is supremely inspired because Mendelssohn quotes Ein feste Burg in the fourth movement of one of his early extended syphonic projects, the Reformation Symphony.
+This numeric parallel is remarkable and precise.
 Elgar's first extended symphonic work was the Enigma Variations.
 What an elaborate tapestry of interlocking clues!

 Not only does the coded reference to Joachim aid in unmasking the composer of covert Principal Theme, it also reveals the name of Elgar’s secret friend.
 How?
 Like Luther and Elgar, Joachim’s faith was resolutely placed in Jesus Christ whose initials are encoded by the Roman numerals XIII.
 X stands for the number 10, and the tenth letter of the alphabet is J. III represents 3, and the third letter is C. There is another less visible link between Joachim and Elgar’s not-so-secret friend.
 In 1891 Joachim was granted the supreme privilege of playing the Messiah Stradivarius, a fabled instrument now under glass at the Ashmolean Museum.
 It should be noted Joachim’s first name – Joseph – is the same as Mary’s husband, the step-father of Jesus.
 It is also a match for the eminent son of Jacob, the dreamer who prefigured Christ.